tobiasrask/rest-services/README.md

 In our example these would be:

-Create item: POST /api/example
+- Create item: POST /api/example
-Retrieve item: GET /api/example/[id]
+- Retrieve item: GET /api/example/[id]
-Update item: PUT /api/example/[id]
+- Update item: PUT /api/example/[id]
-Delete item: DELETE /api/example/[id]
+- Delete item: DELETE /api/example/[id]
-Index items: GET /api/example
+- Index items: GET /api/example

 Actions and targeted actions
 ----------------------------
 Each endpoint can have unlimited number of actions and targeted actions.
-The difference between these two action classes that actions are general, targeted actions are targeted for certain entity id.
+The difference between these two action classes is that actions are general, targeted actions are *targeted* for certain *entity id*.

 In our example these would be:
 Action: POST /api/example/[action]